 On September 16, 2014, the United States Food and Drug Administration (FDA) approved MOVANTIKTM for the treatment of opioid-induced constipation (OIC) in adult patients with chronic, non-cancer pain.
 On December 9, 2014, AstraZeneca announced that MOVENTIG® has been granted Marketing Authorisation by the European Commission (EC) for the treatment of opioid-induced constipation (OIC) in adult patients who have had an inadequate response to laxative(s).
 As a result of the FDA's approval, on September 16, 2014, we were entitled to a \$35.0 million non-refundable payment from AstraZeneca, which was fully recognized as revenue in September 2014 and was received in October 2014.
-In addition, the FDA's approval of MOVANTIKTM extinguished our contingent obligation to repay the \$70.0 million payment made to us by AstraZeneca in November 2013 after the MOVANTIKTM new Drug Application was accepted for review by the FDA.
+In addition, the FDA's approval of MOVANTIKTM extinguished our contingent obligation to repay the \$70.0 million payment made to us by AstraZeneca in November 2013 after the MOVANTIKTM New Drug Application was accepted for review by the FDA.
 As a result, in September 2014, we fully recognized as revenue this \$70.0 million payment.
 On March 31, 2015, AstraZeneca announced that MOVANTIKTM launched in the United States which resulted in our receipt of a \$100.0 million non-refundable commercial launch milestone payment on March 31, 2015, which was recognized as revenue in March 2015.
-In addition, in March 2015, we agreed to pay AstraZeneca a total of \$10.0 million to fund U.S. television advertising in consideration for certain additional commercial information rights, of which \$5.0 million will be paid in July 2015 and \$5.0 million will be paid in July 2016.
-This \$10.0 million obligation has been recorded as a liability, with \$5.0 million included in other current liabilities and \$5.0 million included in other long-term liabilities in our Condensed Consolidated Balance Sheet at March 31, 2015.
+In addition, in March 2015, we agreed to pay AstraZeneca a total of \$10.0 million to fund U.S. television advertising in consideration for certain additional commercial information rights.
+We recorded this \$10.0 million obligation as a liability, with \$5.0 million included in other current liabilities and \$5.0 million included in other long-term liabilities in our Condensed Consolidated Balance Sheet at June 30, 2015.
+We made the initial \$5.0 million payment to AstraZeneca in July 2015 and will pay the remaining \$5.0 million in July 2016.
 We determined that this \$10.0 million obligation should be recorded as a reduction of revenue, which we recorded in the three months ended March 31, 2015.
+As of June 30, 2015, we do not have deferred revenue related to this ag

-In general, other than as described above and in this paragraph, AstraZeneca has full responsibility for all research, development and commercialization costs under our naloxegol license agreement.
+In general, other than as described above and in this paragraph, AstraZeneca has full responsibility for all research, development and commercialization costs under our license agreement.
 As part of its approval of MOVANTIKTM, the FDA required AstraZeneca to perform a post-marketing, observational epidemiological study comparing MOVANTIKTM to other treatments of OIC in patients with chronic, non-cancer pain.
 As a result, the royalty rate payable to us from net sales of MOVANTIKTM in the U.S. by AstraZeneca will be reduced by up to two percentage points to fund 33% of the external costs incurred by AstraZeneca to fund such post approval study subject to a \$35.0 million aggregate cap.
 Any costs incurred by AstraZeneca can only be recovered by the reduction of the royalty paid to us.
 In no case can amounts be recovered by the reduction of a contingent payment due from AstraZeneca to us or through a payment from us to AstraZeneca.